DoSomethingArchive/gambit-content/documentation/endpoints/campaignActivity.md

-# Receive Message
+# Campaign Activity

-Receives an inbound message forwarded from the Gambit Conversations API to create or update a User's Signup for the given `campaignId`.
+Receives data from Gambit Conversations that has been parsed as activity for a given User and Cmapaign.

 ```
 POST /v1/campaignActivity